broadinstitute/single_cell_portal_core/README.md

 This will set the necessary values inside the container.  **If your database is on the default network, this step is not necessary.
 If you are using a third-party MongoDB provider, please refer to their documentation regarding network access.**

-**Single Cell Portal team members should set the associated values inside their vault configurations for their instance of the portal.**
+**Single Cell Portal team members should set the associated values inside their GSM configurations for their instance of the portal.**

 ### ADMIN USER ACCOUNTS